-- Acceptable grades to meet prerequisite requirements for Langara College courses are 'A+', 'A', 'A-', 'B+', 'B', 'B-', 'C+', 'C', 'C-', or 'S' unless otherwise specified. - · Credit will be granted for a 'D' grade, but advancement is not permitted to the next course level without departmental approval. - · The College reserves the right to restrict or refuse registration into a course in which a grade of 'D', 'F', 'N', 'U' or 'W' has previously been received. - · Students who receive grades of 'D', 'F', 'N', 'U', or 'W' in any of their career program courses must obtain Department Chair/ Co-ordinator permission to proceed in the program. - · Students may not register for the same course more than twice in the following subject areas without receiving departmental permission: Art History, Biology, Chemistry, Chinese, English, French, Geography, Japanese, Mathematics, Physics, Spanish, and Statistics. - Career programs students may be governed by additional departmental policies and procedures.
+- · Acceptable grades to meet prerequisite requirements for Langara courses are 'A+', 'A', 'A-', 'B+', 'B', 'B-', 'C+', 'C', 'C-', or 'S' unless otherwise specified. - · Credit will be granted for a 'D' grade. but advancement is not permitted to the next course level without departmental approval. - · Langara reserves the right to restrict or refuse registration into a course in which a grade of 'D', 'F', 'N', 'U' or 'W' has previously been received. - · Students who receive grades of 'D', 'F', 'N', 'U', or 'W' in any of their career program courses must obtain Department Chair/ Co-ordinator permission to proceed in the program. - · Students may not register for the same course more than twice in the following subject areas without receiving departmental permission: art history, biology, chemistry, Chinese, English, French, geography, Japanese, mathematics, physics, Spanish, and statistics. - · Career program students may be governed by additional departmental policies and procedures.
 Students must meet all program requirements to continue in the program.